mikamatto/ReservedValuesBundle/README.md

 ### 4. Applying the Validation to an Entity

-To apply the `ReservedValues` validation to your entity (for example, User), you need to include the constraint in your entity class.
-You can do this either with annotations or attributes.
-Here’s how to do it with both methods:
+To apply the `ReservedValues` validation to your entity, you can use either annotations or attributes.
+The constraint accepts:
+- `key`: (required) The key for the validation rules defined in your configuration
+- `bypassRoles`: (optional) Additional roles that can bypass validation for this specific field.
+Can be a single role as string or an array of roles.
+Defaults to an empty array, meaning only global bypass roles from configuration will apply.

+Here are examples using both methods:

 #### Using Annotations
 ```php